Sybio/GifCreator/README.md

-NOTE: This is mostly a "stylistic" fork of Clément Guillemain's nice [GifCreator class](https://github.com/Sybio/GifCreator), for code cosmetics, some API changes (e.g. renaming the class), wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laci Zsidi), minor corrections & improvements etc.
+*NOTE: This is mostly a "stylistic" fork of Clément Guillemain's nice [GifCreator class](https://github.com/Sybio/GifCreator), for code cosmetics, some API changes (e.g. renaming the class), wording fixes (partly inherited from the original [GIFEncoder](https://gist.github.com/allometry/1438842) from Laci Zsidi), minor corrections & improvements etc.*
-(The rest below is mostly the original README, apart from API changes, slight wording fixes, adding the Dependencies & Credits sections etc.)

 # ================================
 # AnimGif
 # ================================

 AnimGif is a PHP class to create an animated GIF from multiple images.

-### For what?

-This class helps you create an animated GIF image: give multiple images and their duration and that's it!
+Just list a few images (and optionally their durations) -- and that's it!

 ### Usage